jobergner/backent-cli/README.md

 setter methods.

 ### TODO
-- review error handling in server
-- review channel handling in server
 - find a neat way for integration tests
 - is `build` the right command for validating? (compile?)
 - find a way to create a UI to observe changes  (one where you can define and send actions, get the updated state, the state change, and response displayed)